sulcgroup/oxdna_analysis_tools/README.md

 The config.py script needs to be modified to contain your own path to DNAnalysis.
 If you are pushing modifications back to GitHub, you need to set `git update-index --skip-worktree config.py` so that your changes don't overwrite other user's path when they do a pull.
 See:
 https://stackoverflow.com/questions/4348590/how-can-i-make-git-ignore-future-revisions-to-a-file

-The function used to bring structures back in the simulation box, `inbox_system()` in UTILS/base.py requires a reference nucleotide to overcome the combination of periodic boundary conditions and fix_diffusion artifacts.
-This nucleotide should be something in the center of the structure as a particle on the edge can cause improper inboxing.
-The ID of the reference is set in config.py, so if you encounter issues with your structure and periodic boundaries, change this number.

 ## Citation

 If you use these scripts or oxView in your published work, please cite:<br/>